 - Item 1.
-Legal Proceedings On or about February 28, 2006, Four Star Group, a Division of Executive Intelligence Network, LLC filed suit in the Supreme Court of the State if New York naming as defendants SIGA Technologies, Inc., Bernard Kasten and "John Odgen [sic]."
+Legal Proceedings On or about February 28, 2006, Four Star Group, a Division of Executive Intelligence Network, LLC filed suit in the Supreme Court of the State of New York naming as defendants SIGA Technologies, Inc., Bernard Kasten and "John Odgen [sic]."
 In 2004, SIGA renewed a contract with Four Star under which Four Star was to assist SIGA in identifying and obtaining contracts and grants.
-Plaintiff Four Star alleges that SIGA breached its contract by allegedly failing to compensate Four Star within the time set by the contract and that SIGA breached the contract, and tortuously interfered with Four Star's contractual relationships, by allegedly soliciting and/or hiring certain affiliates of Four Star.
-Plaintiff asserts that it has not fully calculated its damages, but states that they are "believed to be" in excess of approximately \$700,000.
-Plaintiff also seeks relief preventing defendants from soliciting agents and employees of plaintiff.
-SIGA believes the claims are without merit and intends to contest them vigorously. - Item 1A.
+Plaintiff Four Star alleged that SIGA breached its contract by allegedly failing to compensate Four Star within the time set by the contract and that SIGA breached the contract, and tortuously interfered with Four Star's contractual relationships, by allegedly soliciting and/or hiring certain affiliates of Four Star.
+Plaintiff asserted that it had not fully calculated its damages, but stated that they were "believed to be" in excess of approximately \$700,000.
+Plaintiff also sought relief preventing defendants from soliciting agents and employees of plaintiff.
+SIGA and plaintiff Four Star Group have agreed in principle, subject to the execution of definitive documentation, on a settlement of their lawsuit.
+Pursuant to this settlement, Four Star will grant a general release in exchange for which SIGA will pay \$35,000 to Four Star and will file on or before December 5, 2006 a registration statement with respect to the shares underlying the warrants previously granted to Four Star. - Item 1A.
 Risk Factors There were no material changes to Risk Factors disclosed in SIGA's 2005 Form 10-K - Item 2.
 Unregistered Sale of Equity Securities and Use of Proceeds None - Item 3.
 Defaults upon Senior Securities None - Item 4.
 Submission of Matters to a Vote of Security Holders None - Item 5.
 Other Information None - Item 6.
-Exhibits - 31 Certification of Chief Financial Officer and Acting Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32 Certification of Chief Financial Officer and Acting Chief Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - Filed herein
+Exhibits - 31 Certification of Chief Financial Officer and Acting Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - \ 32 Certification of Chief Financial Officer and Acting Chief Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - \ Filed herein